Member Directory

 Obituary Writer Chicago Tribune and Daily Southtown Website I am a freelance writer who wrote for the Chicago Tribune from 2000 to 2009.
 In 2004 I was chosen as one of only four freelancers to write news obituaries on a daily alternating basis.
 I left in 2009 for a full time position as a development officer in a private high school.
 Late last year I left to pursue my freelance writing and have assumed my position as a news obituary writer with the Chicago Tribune and with the Daily Southtown, a local paper owned by the Chicago Tribune.
 Ruth Terrell

 My professional training is in social work.
 I have read many obituaries that failed to provide a sense of wholeness of the deceased.
 I believe the obituary provides an opportunty to frame a memory for those who yet live, and provides insight for those who are not yet born.
 A minor accomplishment for one is a milestone achievement for another.
 The way the story is told makes a difference.
 Being able to help families create the final tribute to a loved one's life is a special gift and a unique privilege.
-Patricia Trebe
+Jan Uebelherr

 Obituary writer The Milwaukee Journal Sentinel Phone - (414) 224-2196 I was born and raised in Milwaukee, and began my newspaper career here while in college, as a messenger (copy kid) at the old Milwaukee Sentinel.
 After working several years part-time, I was hired full-time in 1984, covering suburban government and police news.
 I worked police rewrite until 1992, when I became assistant editor of the Sentinel's entertainment section.
 After the Sentinel and Milwaukee Journal merged in 1995, I remained an entertainment writer and subbed as an editor in the features and entertainment department.
 I won a National Headliner Award in 2009 for a three-part series called "Ambassador Mahal: Face of a Dying Species," on the struggle of orangutans in the wild and baby oranguntan named Mahal who was flown to the Milwaukee County Zoo on a private plane to live with a surrogate mother here.
 I became the Journal Sentinel obituary writer in September 2012.
 Henry Vinson